Why study English?

 - Writing samples (combine all samples into one document):

 - Critical writing sample - a literary analysis or research paper totaling 20 pages

-- Creative writing sample - a chapter of a novel, two short stories, pages of poetry, or an act of a play totaling 15-20 pages
+- Creative writing sample - a chapter of a novel, two short stories, pages of poetry, or an act of a play totaling 15 to 20 pages

 - Critical writing sample - a literary analysis or a research paper totaling 10-15 pages

-- Unofficial transcripts from all universities and/or colleges attended are uploaded to the Online Application system
+- Unofficial transcripts from all universities and/or colleges attended are submitted in the Online Application system.